Uterine Fibroids Overview

 When Fibroids Require Treatment

-Treatment is typically considered when fibroids begin to affect daily life, including:
+Treatment is generally recommended when uterine fibroids begin affecting quality of life, including:

 • Persistent pelvic pain or pressure